syedaaqib25/syedaaqib25/README.md

 - 📫 How to reach me: **syedaqib2742@gmail.com**

-- ⚡ Hobbies: **I like working out, Play video Games and Travel to different places**
+- ⚡ Hobbies: **I like working out, Play video Games and to Travel**

 <h3 align="left">Connect with me:</h3>
 <p align="left">